 - How do they define value?

-Download this printable sheet, fill it out and pass completed copy along to your team.
+Download this printable sheet, fill it out and pass the completed copy along to your team.
 It’s important that they also know who your mission serves best.
+Just fill in the form below and we’ll email it to you.

 Based In The EU?
 Make Sure You’re GDPR Compliant!